 The IoT Security Foundation is a membership service of TechWorks and has its own Executive Steering Board to guide its development and determine its priorities.

-Membership is open to a broad range of organisations, each having a stakeholder interest in the purpose and mission of IoTSF.
+Membership is open to a broad range of organisations and individuals (as of January 2018), each having a stakeholder interest in the purpose and mission of IoTSF.
 As a member, you agree to the conditions of membership and spirit of the Foundation.

 Appropriate Business Practices